 SAP HANA: An In-Memory Database

 The current database architectures use in-memory databases that enable new business processes across all lines of business.
 The following sections describe the characteristics of SAP HANA and describe why no other in-memory database is currently compatible with SAP S/4HANA.

 At the turn of the millennium, two basic changes arose in hardware development: (1) multicore processor architectures emerged and, with them, the option of substantial parallelization, and (2) memory evolved from being relatively expensive and limited into being widely available.

 Due to the memory restrictions with regard to availability (i.e., price and addressability), the data in software architectures was mainly stored on the hard disk, and only some data was stored in the memory.
 Accessing in traditional databases was limited by hard disk processing speeds.
 In in-memory databases, the hard disk is only used to store, archive, and restore data.
 The data itself is permanently kept in the main memory.

 In contrast to other in-memory databases, SAP HANA has further unique characteristics: SAP HANA is not only an ideal generic database but has also been optimized for business applications due to SAP’s holistic experiences with this kind of applications.

-Another benefit of SAP HANA is that this database has been optimized in such a way that the main business data operations can be executed with high performance.
-For this purpose, SAP HANA uses multicore CPUs (central processing units) for parallelization.
+Another benefit of the SAP HANA database is that it has been optimized in such a way that the main business data operations can be executed with high performance.
+For this purpose, SAP HANA uses multicore CPUs for parallelization.
 In addition, algorithms are optimized using assumptions about the types of updates, inserts, and deletions that are carried out frequently and should consequently be the focus for high performance.

 The Data Model